Physician Dispensing State by State Comparison

 - the dispensing of drugs pursuant to an oncological or AIDS protocol."

 North Carolina - While North Carolina has historically made it difficult to conduct in-office dispensing, a review of their updated rules demonstrates few restrictions, but you will need to register as a dispensing physician and a review of the NC Board of Pharmacy's FAQs will also be helpful.
+There is an annual $75 fee that is paid to the board of pharmacy.

 North Dakota - In 2015 Mark J Hardy, Pharm D, Executive Director of the ND State Board of Pharmacy published this helpful Administrative Guidelines for Practitioner Dispensing in North Dakota.
 See the North Dakota page for a discussion of requirements, which include a discussion of detailed record keeping rules, etc.